Linkurious/dataset-aml/README.md

 ## 5. Setting queries

-All the *Standard Queries* and *Query Templates* are contained in the file `lke-configurations/queries.cypher`.\
+All the *Standard Queries* and *Query Templates* are contained in the file `lke-configurations/queries.cypher` \
 \
 Repeat this procedure for every query in the file:

-1. Open the *query editor* panel (more informations [here](https://doc.linkurio.us/user-manual/latest/query-templates/#managing-queries-and-templates)).
+1. Open the *query editor* panel (more informations [here](https://doc.linkurio.us/user-manual/latest/query-templates/#managing-queries-and-templates))

-2. Copy the query from the file and paste it in the `Write a query or a template` field.
+2. Copy the query from the file and paste it in the `Write a query or a template` field

-3. Click on `Save`.
+3. Click on `Save`

-4. Fill the `Name` and `Description` fields with the values provided in the file.
+4. Fill the `Name` and `Description` fields with the values provided in the file

-5. Click on `Save` again.
+5. Click on `Save` again

 > Example:\
 > This is how the query should look like \
 > \
 > ![](assets/img/IMG_03.png)\
 > \
-> NOTE: `Query ID` may be different in your case.
+> NOTE: `Query ID` may be different in your case

 6. Done!

 ## 6. Setting alerts

-All the *Alerts* are contained in the file `lke-configurations/alerts.cypher`.\
+All the *Alerts* are contained in the file `lke-configurations/alerts.cypher`\
 \
 Repeat this procedure for every alert in the file: